Factbox-Countries vaccinating children against COVID-19

 MIDDLE EAST

-* In August, Israel on Sunday began offering a COVID-19 booster to children as young as 12.
+* In August, Israel began offering a COVID-19 booster to children as young as 12.

-* The United Arab Emirates said in August rolled out China's Sinopharm COVID-19 vaccine to children aged 3-17.
+* The United Arab Emirates said in August rolled out China's Sinopharm vaccine to children aged 3-17.
+On Nov.1, UAE approved Pfizer-BioNtech shot for children aged 5-11 for emergency use.

 * Bahrain approved Sinopharm COVID-19 vaccine for children aged 3-11 from Oct.
-27.
+27, while on Nov.
+2, the Gulf state approved the Pfizer vaccine for emergency use for children aged between 5 and 11 years.

 ASIA-PACIFIC

-* Indonesia on June 28 recommended China's Sinovac vaccine for children aged 12-17.
+* Indonesia on Nov.
+1 authorised China's Sinovac vaccine for children aged 6 and above.

+* Malaysia on Oct.
+29 said it would procure the Pfizer/BioNTech vaccine for children aged 5 to 11, following a U.S. expert panel's recommendation

+* Vietnam will begin inoculating children aged 16 and 17 with parental consent from next month using the Pfizer-BioNTech vaccine.

 * An advisory committee to the Indian regulator recommended emergency use of Bharat Biotech's COVID-19 shot in the 2 to 18 age-group.
 The regulator's nod is awaited.

-* New Zealand's medicines regulator has provisionally approved use of Pfizer's vaccine for 12-15 year olds, Prime Minister Jacinda Ardern said on June 21.
+* New Zealand's medicines regulator in June provisionally approved use of Pfizer's vaccine for 12-15 year olds.

 * Australia said on Sept.
 12 it will expand its COVID-19 vaccination drive to include around one million children aged 12-15.